PeterHuefner/PhotoReviewer/README.md

 ### Known issues

-Version 1.0 has no auto rotate based on EXIF-data.
+Version 1.0.* has no auto rotate based on EXIF-data.
 This is a planned feature for future releases.

+### Version history

+#### 1.0

+Initial Release

+#### 1.0.1

+- Bugfix: Some portrait images were not fully displayed